jshrdt/ML2-final/README.md

 ___

-Since preprocessing takes some time & relies on cv/cvlib which uses tensor flow, I have decided to supply the files for easy testing of code.
-Preprocessing was done using the commands and requires some more modules/files as detailed above.
+Since preprocessing takes some time & relies on cv/cvlib which uses tensor flow, I have decided to supply toy samples of the ROI files for easy testing of code.
+Preprocessing was done using these commands and requires some more modules/files as detailed above.
+To run the code yourself, uncomment the 'from ...import...' statement and second half of the get_rois() function in helper.py.

-1) > $ python preprocess_imgs.py
+1) > $ python process_imgs.py
 * handles extraction of ROI arrays for gold sets CAT_00_solid and CAT_00_mixed, saves these as .npy files

-2) > $ python preprocess_imgs.py -srcdir ./cats/CAT_01 -lim 200
+2) > $ python process_imgs.py -srcdir ./cats/CAT_01 -lim 200
 * handles extraction of ROI arrays for the first 200 images in blind test set CAT_01, saves these as .npy files